*Geek Box: Using Z-scores in Research

 To understand and interpret the findings in this study, it will be helpful to get to grips with standard scores, known in research as “z-scores”.
 Calculating z-scores is based on the normal distribution of data, as shown in the figure below.

 A normal distribution appears as a bell-curve shape; ignore the Latin text, and just look at the lines and numbers.
-Dead centre we have the mean; this could be average height, weight, or blood pressure, in the population.
-Then the dashed lines either side of the mean are the standard deviation [SD] from the mean, i.e., what proportion of the data varies from the mean, and by how much.
+In the centre we have the mean; this could be the average height, weight, or blood pressure, in the population.
+The dashed lines on either side of the mean are the standard deviation [SD] from the mean, i.e., what proportion of the data varies from the mean, and by how much.
 In a normal distribution, the variance is equal either side – above and below – the mean.
 Thus, you can see that 68.27% is within 1-SD from the mean; 95.45% within 2-SD; and 99.73% within 3-SD.